ronaldbosma/blog/content/blog/using-multi-stage-yaml-pipeline-to-create-and-publish-nuget-packages.md

 There are a few things to note.
 First the pipeline will trigger on a push to master.
 Next, we specify the `stages` keyword.
 Indicating that this is a multi-stage pipeline.
 In the first stage we'll build the solution and create the packages.

-My package targets _netstandard2.0_ so we're installing the .NET Core SDK as the first step in the stage.
-We're using the [UseDotNet](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/tool/dotnet-core-tool-installer?view=azure-devops) task.
+Since my package targets _netstandard2.0_, we're installing the .NET Core SDK as the first step in the stage using the [UseDotNet](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/tool/dotnet-core-tool-installer?view=azure-devops) task.
 It allows us to specify a wildcard for the version.
 Ensuring that we're always using the latest available version of the .NET Core SDK.

 Then we restore any NuGet packages we require and build the solution.